What Is Knee Pain?

 - Perceptions of coldness, numbness, or tingling in the joint

 - Increased instability or weakness in the joint

 - Audible or palpable snapping, grinding, or popping emanating from the joint that occurs in response to movement

 - Reduced movement or flexibility in the joint

-If these symptoms arise, it is recommended that medical care is sought as soon as possible.
+If these symptoms arise, seek medical care as soon as possible.

 Conditions including iliotibial band syndrome and patellofemoral pain syndrome may be associated with pain that occurs while attempting maneuvers such as squatting, sitting, climbing stairs, or jumping.
 Other symptoms include popping, grinding, and increased weakness.

 Osteoarthritis may result in pain in the affected joint(s) that radiate toward other areas such as the feet.
 This pain may increase in response to activity or over the course of a day.
 Patients with advanced osteoarthritis may find that resting results in minimal relief from symptoms.
 However, decreased activity will also result in increased stiffness for these patients, particularly at the start of a day.
 Osteoarthritis may also present with increased swelling, fluid build-up, and tenderness over time.

 Less common symptoms may be an indication of serious infective or physiological disorders.
 These are rare, but their appearance should be reported to a physician if they do occur.
 These include: